 - a handful of cherry tomatoes for serving, optional

 Drain the oil from the can of tuna.
-Mix together with the mayonnaise, minced onion, vinegar, wasabi paste, salt, and pepper.
+Mix the tuna together with the mayonnaise, minced onion, vinegar, wasabi paste, salt, and pepper.

 Cut 6 one-inch (2.5cm) squares from the ½-sheet of seaweed with scissors.
 Then cut each square diagonally in half to form two ‘sails’.
 Set these sails aside for garnishing.
 Cut the remaining seaweed sheet into long thin strips with scissors, then pile the strips together and use the scissors to cut them into the bowl of tuna salad in small squares.
 Stir to combine everything.